MoShekaramiz/Tello_Edu_Surrogated_Wind_Fram/README.md

 ```
 The user must first power on the Tello EDU and connect to the drone via wi-fi.
 Instantiating the drone this way will begin the live video stream, launch the drone, raise the altitude of the drone (set to a default of 90cm, to choose a different height pass in an integer value), and prepare the drone for further commands.<br />
-The drone's initial location is also initialized at the cartesian point (0,0), the current angle of the drone being 0 degrees, and the altitude after takeoff using one of the drone's onboard atitude sensors.
+The drone's initial location is also initialized at the cartesian point (0,0), the current angle of the drone being 0°, and the altitude after takeoff using one of the drone's onboard atitude sensors.

 ---------------------------------------------------------------------------------------------------------------------
 ### Commands from the user: <a name="User-Commands"></a>